EMBRYOPSIDA Pirani & Prado

 1/4.
 Mexico to Peru (map: see Mori & Kallunki 1977).
 [Photo - Leaves, Flowers.]

-Chemistry, Morphology, etc. Although the inflorescence of Phyllonoma has been described as being "truly phyllogenous", it appears to represent a displaced axillary shoot, as in Helwingia (Weber 2004c, and references; see also Dickinson and Sattler 1974).
+Chemistry, Morphology, etc. Although the inflorescence of Phyllonoma has been described as being "truly phyllogenous", it appears to represent a displaced axillary shoot, as in Helwingia (Weber 2004c, and references; see also Dickinson and Sattler 1974); it is a monochasial cyme (Tobe 2014), although it has been described as racemose, etc., in the past (including here).

 Previous Relationships.
 Krach (1977) suggested that the seeds of Phyllonoma and those of Grossulariaceae were similar.
 Phyllonoma was included in Grossulariaceae by Cronquist (1981), and as Phyllonomaceae, in Hydrangeales, by Takhtajan (1997).